 When a parent notices a toddler attempting to step over obstacles this is a good indication that the child may be ready to practice jumping.
 To begin, parents can play a game where the parent can help the toddler run over small obstacles.
-Also, parents can have children practice jumping off objects into their arms, of course always keeping the child’s safety as the first priority.
+Also, parents can have children practice jumping off objects into their arms, of course always keeping the child’s safety in mind.
 Another technique is for parents to place two hula hoops on the ground to see if the child can hop from one to the other.

 6. Uses 2-to-4 Word Sentences

-Parents can promote using sentences by talking to their child often.
-Parents should explain what they are doing in daily situations like driving, shopping, cooking, reading, etc. This will help the toddler learn a variety of vocabulary.
-Caretakers can persuade their toddler to talk by responding to sounds or words, even if they don’t understand what the toddler is saying or if it’s not grammatically correct.
+Parents can promote using sentences by reading aloud and talking to their children often.
+This can be as simple as explaining what they are doing in daily situations like driving, shopping, or cooking.
+Caretakers can persuade their toddlers to talk by responding to sounds or words, even if they don’t understand what the toddler is saying or if it’s not grammatically correct.
 One example of this is when my toddler would hide behind objects and pop out shouting, “Here is me!”
 Another technique is for parents to ask their toddler questions that require more than a yes or no answer.
 For example, instead of saying “Would you like to go on the slide?” they can ask, “What part of the park would you like to play on?”

 7. Follows Simple Instructions

-One simple way parents can encourage toddlers to follow directions is to praise the child when he follows the directions given.
+One simple way parents can encourage toddlers to follow directions is through praise.
+When your toddler puts his or her socks in the hamper, celebrate and clap saying, “Yay!
+You put your socks in the hamper like mommy told you to!
+You did a great job!”
 The younger the child is the more simple the instructions should be.
 Another strategy is to play the game Simon Says.
 To play this game, the parent would say “Simon says” followed by an action.
 For example, “Simon says, touch your head.”

 8. Potty Training

+This one is the most dreaded of the toddler milestones, but also the most liberating.
 Parents should watch for cues to signal their toddler is ready to potty train.
 Common cues are showing interest in what is done in the bathroom or telling the parent when he pees or poops.
 Parents can begin by experimenting with removing the toddler’s diaper for a period of time and allowing them to wear underwear or sit on the potty.
 In addition, parents can read books and talk about what is involved in going to the bathroom like wearing underwear, flushing the toilet, and washing hands.
-When parents believe their toddler is ready, they can reward any small progress the toddler makes.